-Caroline C. Packard, JD, is a mediator and organizational conflict-resolution specialist with more than twenty years’ experience.
+Caroline C. Packard, JD, is a mediator and organizational conflict-resolution specialist with more than thirty years’ experience.
 She is co-author of The Mediator’s Handbook (4th ed., 2012), and has trained hundreds of mediators.

 Caroline’s clients are colleges and universities, churches and synagogues, nonprofit boards, community and arts groups, professional partnerships, family businesses, and couples.
 She offers mediation, conflict-resolution consulting, complex-meeting facilitation, training, executive coaching, and divorce mediation.